 If you are traveling along the Tuscan coast it might be a good idea to spend a whole day in a waterpark.
 Kids are normally crazy about pools and slides, aren't they?
 We suggest the two biggest waterparks, called "Acqua Village": one set in Follonica, near Grosseto, and the other in Cecina, near Livorno.
 They are normally open during the summer season: from June to September.

-Opening times 2017: open from June 10, everyday from 10 am to 6 pm For more info have a look at the prices on the website.
+For more info have a look on the website.